 Formal action includes either verbal or written warnings or requests for action by the person committing the offence.
-This may include the provision of advice, information or assistance to ensure future compliance.
+This may include the provision of advice, information, or assistance to ensure future compliance.
 This would generally be for a minor to moderate offence.

-6.5 Infringement Notices Issued under Relevant Legislation
+Infringement notices issued under relevant legislation

-- (a) For offences that have modified penalties, an infringement notice may be issued.
-This would generally be for a minor to moderate offence. - (b) A person who receives an infringement notice may choose to pay the penalty or elect to have the matter heard in court. - (c) Records of all infringements notices are kept on the electronic record system for future reference, in the event that a further offence be committed. - (d) The Fines, Penalties and Infringement Notices Enforcement Act 1994 provides that the effect of payment of an infringement notice is that:- - (i) no further prosecution of that matter can take place for the same time period; and - (ii) that payment is not to be taken as admission of any kind for that alleged offence. - (e) Multiple infringement notices can be issued for any given offence/(s). - (f) Where a fine is not paid within the specified timeframe, the matter will be referred to the Fines Enforcement Registry for collection or action.
+For offences that have modified penalties, an infringement notice may be issued.
+This would generally be for a minor to moderate offence.

+A person who receives an infringement notice may choose to pay the penalty or elect to have the matter heard in court.

+Records of all infringements notices are kept on the electronic record system for future reference, in the event that a further offence be committed.

+The Fines, Penalties and Infringement Notices Enforcement Act 1994 provides that the effect of payment of an infringement notice is that:

+- a) no further prosecution of that matter can take place for the same time period; and - b) that payment is not to be taken as admission of any kind for that alleged offence.

+Multiple infringement notices can be issued for any given offence/(s).

+Where a fine is not paid within the specified timeframe, the matter will be referred to the Fines Enforcement Registry for collection or action.

-6.6 Direction Notices
+Direction Notices